US heads into a new week shaken by violence and pandemic

 In others, police tried to calm tensions by kneeling in solidarity with demonstrators, while still maintaining a strong presence for security.

 The demonstrations were sparked by the death of George Floyd, a black man who pleaded for air as an officer pressed a knee into his neck.
-Floyd’s death in Minneapolis came after tensions had already flared after two white men were arrested in May for the February shooting death of black jogger Ahmaud Arbery in Georgia, and the Louisville police shooting death of Breonna Taylor in her home in March, which also attracted national attention in May.
+Floyd’s death in Minneapolis came after tensions had already flared after two white men were arrested in May for the February shooting death of black jogger Ahmaud Arbery in Georgia, and the Louisville police shooting death of Breonna Taylor in her home in March.

 “They keep killing our people.
 I’m so sick and tired of it,” said Mahira Louis, 15, who was at a Boston protest with her mother Sunday, leading chants of “George Floyd, say his name.”

 Tensions rose Sunday outside the White House, the scene of three days of demonstrations, where police fired tear gas and stun grenades into a crowd of more than 1,000 chanting protesters across the street in Lafayette Park.
 The crowd ran, piling up road signs and plastic barriers to light a raging fire in a nearby street.
 Some pulled an American flag from a building and threw it into the blaze.
 A building in the park with bathrooms and a maintenance office went up in flames.
-As demonstrations persisted past curfew, Washington police said they were responding to multiple fires set around the capital.

 The district’s entire National Guard — roughly 1,700 soldiers — was called in to help control the protests, according to two Defense Department officials who insisted on anonymity because they were not authorized to publicly discuss the matter.